 My second stop on my multi-continent junket was DOK Leipzig in Germany, but my work with the festival began long before my arrival.
 I was driven from Jihlava to Prague at 4:00 in the morning and dropped off at the bus station there.
 I waited a few more hours to get my bus to Leipzig.
 I was named to the committee that selected the winner of the Development Prize for the Best Female Director, presented by the Saxon State Minister for the Arts.
 My fellow jurors and I met the day before my festival travels to discuss the 20 eligible projects.
 And the 5,000 Euro prize went to South African filmmaker Godisamang Khunou, for her project Black Women and Sex.
 The film explores the tension between black women and the politics of sex through the voices of three women from Nigeria, Zambia and South Africa.
 We also cited a special mention to My Missing Aunt, from South Korean director Juyeon Yang.
 The project is a personal documentary wherein Juyeon discovers that she has an aunt who had died some 40 years ago.
 Juyeon goes on a journey of self-reflection as she learns about this relative, with whom she discovers she has a lot in common.

 There were also several up-and-coming projects from very promising directors.
-A Place to Stand (aka Baby Iris), from director Tess Hutson, is a deeply personal documentary in which the director looks back on the role her father played in the death of a New Zealand toddler in 2002.
+A Place to Stand, from director Tess Hutson, is a deeply personal journey investigating how violence manifests in relationships families, and communities by seeking to uncover the secrets surrounding a horrific tragedy.
 Adam Sedlak's Fed Cup 86 examines the Cold War through a 1980s tennis match between two players of Czech descent: Martina Navratilova and Hana Mandlikova.
 One of the most exciting projects I saw was Kongo Is Burning, from director Arnold Agaanze.
 The film is a contemporary and celebratory tale of fashion and disco balls told by La Duchesse and Conoée, two transgender women flourishing in Bukavu, Democratic Republic of Congo.
 The project is a recipient of the 2020 Hot Docs-Blue Ice Documentary Fund Development Grant and was also pitched at the Hot Docs Forum.
 Pure Unknown, from Italian directors Valentina Cleogna and Mattia Colombo, features anthropologist and coroner Cristina Cattaneo and her battle to identify the bodies of Jane and John Does in an effort to give them the dignity and respect that all human beings deserve.
 It'll be fascinating to see how this project develops in light of COVID-19.
 Lastly, director Rama Thiaw's Zion Music examines the contemporary Rastafarian music and movement in Africa.